Lumbar instability and osteoarthritis of the spine

 Ross Hauser, MD

-The ligaments are the focus of this article – not the muscles.
+The spinal ligaments are the focus of this article – not the muscles – not the discs

 The most common cause of unresolved chronic back pain is spinal instability.
 People who have low back (lumbar) pain know that rest, pain medications, trigger point shots, manipulation, and massage may be helpful, but they did not long-term alleviate their pain.
 Common sense tells us that if chronic lumbar pain were simply and only a muscle problem, anyone could sit in a hot tub for two hours or get a long massage and they would be cured of their pain.
 But we know this does not occur.
 Those therapies only help temporarily.
 The underlying cause of the chronic pain is not the muscles themselves but rather muscle spasms brought on by ligament laxity.
 Since over 90% of the injuries to any one of the over 900 ligaments in the body cannot be seen on conventional x-ray or MRI, patients are not told that the reason for their chronic low back pain is facet joint instability from ligament laxity.
 Spinal instability, in large part, is due to facet joint capsular ligament injury and is the cause of almost every chronic spinal pain.

 More specifically, in the instance of low back pain, injury to the sacroiliac ligaments typically occurs from bending over and twisting with the knees in a locked, extended position.
 This maneuver stretches the sacroiliac ligaments, placing them in a vulnerable position.
 The ligaments are white (poor blood supply), they are very unlikely to heal on their own, especially in chronic back pain, yet are incredibly important for spinal stability and movement.